RebeccaKen/Marie-Antoinette-a-life-and-death/README.md

 <img src="assets/images/../images.README.md/features.README.md/form.jpg" alt="An-image-of-a-form-to-sign-up-for-a-newsletter">

 <h2>Colour Scheme</h2>
-<p>For this website I choose a soft pastel colour palette with a vibrant purple for the text body so it would contrast and make reading the text easier.</p>
+<p>For this website I choose a soft pastel colour palette with a vibrant purple for the text body so they would contrast and make reading the text easier.
+The colour palette was inspired by the shades of soft pastels that were favoured by Marie Antoinette for her wardrobe. </p>

 <img src="assets/images/../images.README.md/colour-palette.jpg" alt="An-image-of-the-colour-scheme">
 <br>